WFME (AM): History

-In 1936, Hogan and Elliott Sanger formed the Interstate Broadcasting Company, with the intention of turning W2XR into a commercial station at a time when there were already about twenty-five radio stations in New York.
-The transmitter, which used a homemade antenna mounted on a wooden pole, was located in a garage in Long Island City, near the Queensborough Bridge, and its 250 watts provided just enough power to reach midtown Manhattan and parts of Queens.
-On December 3, 1936, W2XR became WQXR since the cursive form of the letter "Q" mimics the number "2".
-An FM service, W2XQR, was added in 1939.
-The North American Regional Broadcasting Agreement of 1941 formally extended the AM band to 1600 kHz, ending the "high-fidelity" service but keeping all four original stations near their existing frequencies.
-WQXR was originally slated to move to 1600 as a five-kilowatt class III-A regional station, but was able to persuade the FCC to make it a class I-B station on 1560 kHz instead.
+In 1936, Elliott Sanger joined Hogan and formed the Interstate Broadcasting Company, with the intention of operating commercially, at a time when there were already about 25 radio stations in New York.
+The station was branded as the "Good Music" station, and primarily broadcast classical music.
+The transmitter, which used a homemade antenna mounted on a wooden pole, was located in a garage in Long Island City, near the Queensborough Bridge.
+Its 250 watts provided just enough power to reach Midtown Manhattan and parts of Queens.
+In November 1936 the FCC ruled that the high-fidelity stations could adopt conventional call letters, and W2XR became WQXR, which was chosen because "Q" was phonetically similar to "2", and, when written in script, capital "Q" and "2" have a similar appearance.

+An FM service, W2XQR, later 96.3 WQXR-FM, was added in 1939.
+The North American Regional Broadcasting Agreement (NARBA) in March 1941 formally extended the AM band to 1600 kHz.
+That ended the experimental AM "high-fidelity" service, but all four original stations were kept near their existing frequencies.
+WQXR was originally slated to move to 1600 kHz as a 5,000-watt Class III-A regional station, but management was able to persuade the FCC to make it a class I-B station on 1560 kHz instead, eventually transmitting with the maximum for AM stations: 50,000 watts.